Forming a US LLC from India: Complete Guide (2026)

 | Total | 2-8 weeks |

-The bottleneck is nearly always the EIN.
-Formation services that file Form SS-4 on Day 1 and follow up with the IRS can compress this, but IRS processing times vary.
+The bottleneck is almost always the EIN.
+Formation services that file SS-4 on Day 1 can compress this, but IRS processing times vary and there's no way to rush them.

 What happens to my LRS limit if I invest more than $250,000?

 The $250,000 LRS limit is per financial year (April-March) and resets annually.
-Amounts exceeding the limit require prior RBI approval under the general permission route or the ODI route with specific AD bank processing.
-In practice, very few solo founders approach this limit — it represents a substantial sum for initial LLC capitalization and ongoing operational funding.
+Amounts exceeding the limit require prior RBI approval under the general permission route or the ODI route with AD bank processing.
+Very few solo founders come close to this limit.

 Is Stripe India sufficient, or do Indian founders still need a US LLC?